 As a social service

 There are so many people who seek for notaries but without having the capability to contact one.
-As an example, disabled people, homeless people, elders, etc. They may also seek notaries.
-If you are a person who interests in social services, you can help them by becoming a notary.
+For instance, disabled people, homeless people, elders, etc may also seek notaries.
+So, If you are a person who interests in social services, you can help them by becoming a notary.

 How to become a notary?

 As I said before, the qualifications, training, exams, and applications are different from state to state.
 The best way to find those is by using the National Notary Association’s website.
 For the easiness, I will attach links for each page, which has information about each state.

 What is the minimum age requirement?

 Most of the states are having limitations for the age of the applicants.
 Here they say the applicant should be at least 18 yeas old and the resident of the state they apply for.
 They further clarify the applicant should have clean criminal records.
 These three requirements can be seen in many states.